open-mmlab/mmdeploy/docs/en/03-benchmark/benchmark_edge.md

-# Test on embed device
+# Test on embedded device

 Here are the test conclusions of our edge devices.
 You can directly obtain the results of your own environment with [model profiling](../02-how-to-run/how_to_evaluate_a_model.md).